FDA issues plan to ban menthol in cigarettes, cigars

 In 2020, Gardiner’s group and several others sued to compel the FDA to make a decision on a ban.

+Thursday's proposals would not apply to electronic cigarettes, including leading brands like Juul and Vuse, which come in menthol.
+The FDA has been conducting a separate review of vaping products and has so far authorized a handful of tobacco-flavored products from smaller manufacturers.

-The FDA made several efforts to begin eliminating menthol under both the Obama and Trump administrations, but has never previously released a formal roadmap of how the process would work.
+The FDA made several efforts to begin eliminating menthol cigarettes under both the Obama and Trump administrations, but had never previously released a formal roadmap of how to accomplish the ban.

 “This is the first time there’s been support from an administration,” said Mitch Zeller, who recently retired after nine years leading FDA’s tobacco center.
 “If these rules are finalized they become the law of the land and it becomes illegal for menthol cigarettes and flavored cigars to be sold.”